scrabbletank/farhome-rules/rulesdoc.md

 >|1/3|1/2|0/3|0/0|0/1|0/0|
 >___
 > - **Resistance:** 2 against their element
-> - **Elemental Affinity:** Each elemental gains a different bonus. *Fire:* melee attacks deal an extra wound die on crit. *Earth:* gain 1 defense die. *Air:* gain a flying speed equal to their movement speed. *Water:* gains 1 to their move and sprint speeds.
+> - **Elemental Affinity:** Each elemental gains a different bonus. *Fire:* melee attacks deal an extra wound die on a critical. *Earth:* gain 1 defense die. *Air:* gain a flying speed equal to their movement speed. *Water:* gains 1 to their move and sprint speeds.
 > ### Actions
 > - ***Attack.*** *All* 5 AP, melee, Make a spellcasting roll against target's defense, dealing 1 wound + 1 wound die in damage based on it's element.
-> - ***Firebolt.*** *Fire Only* 5 AP, range 10, Make a spellcasting roll against a target's defense, dealing 1 wound in fire damage, plus 1 wound die on crit.
+> - ***Firebolt.*** *Fire Only* 5 AP, range 10, Make a spellcasting roll against a target's defense, dealing 1 wound in fire damage, plus 1 wound die on a critical.
 > - ***Harden.*** *Earth Only* 3 AP, Improve all defense dice to superior defense dice.
 > - ***Gust.*** *Air Only* 7 AP, Creates a torrent of wind in a direction away from the elemental.
 The gust is 3 tiles wide and 7 tiles long and lasts until the start of the elementals next turn.
 All creatures moving into the wind use an extra tile of movement for each tile moved.
 All ranged attacks moving into the wind add 1 terrible dice to their attack.
-> - ***Freeze*** *Water Only* 5 AP, melee, Attempt to freeze a creature in place, make a spellcasting roll against the targets Dexterity, dealing 1 wound in cold damage and restraining them until the start of your next turn on crit.
+> - ***Freeze*** *Water Only* 5 AP, melee, Attempt to freeze a creature in place, make a spellcasting roll against the targets Dexterity, dealing 1 wound in cold damage and restraining them until the start of your next turn on a critical.

 ___
 #### Fire Shell